Paulus88/Pi-hole-on-MicroK8s/README.md

         - name: WEBPASSWORD
           value: "Welcome"
 ```
-This adds the Default Password, please **REMOVE ONCE DONE AND CHANGE THE PASSWORD!**
+This adds the Default Password, **PLEASE REMOVE ONCE DONE AND CHANGE THE PASSWORD!**

 See **_[Storage Redundancy](#redundancy)_** about syncing password between pods.